SUDA-LA/ucca-parser/README.md

 This version of the implementation uses lexical features in the corpus, including POS tags, dependency labels and entity labels, just as described in the paper.

+For other models or versions, please see different branches.

 ## Requirements

 ```txt